nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 | `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` | Traces-specific endpoint (overrides general endpoint) | - | `http://localhost:4318/v1/traces` |
 | `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` | Traces-specific protocol (overrides general protocol) | - | `http/protobuf`, `grpc` |

-## Pprof Configuration
+## Profiling Configuration

-Porch components start a pprof HTTP server when `PORCH_PPROF_PORT` is set.
+Porch components start a Go pprof HTTP server when `PORCH_PPROF_PORT` is set.
 Grafana Alloy uses `profiles.grafana.com/*` pod annotations to discover those endpoints and ship profiles to Pyroscope.

 {{% alert title="Warning" color="warning" %}}
 Enabling pprof turns on mutex and block profiling (`runtime.SetMutexProfileFraction(1)` and `runtime.SetBlockProfileRate(1)`).
 That adds overhead.
 Use it in development and performance-test clusters, not as a default in production, unless you have measured the cost.
 {{% /alert %}}

-Pprof applies to porch-server, function-runner, and porch-controllers. wrapper-server does not expose a pprof server.
+Profiling applies to porch-server, function-runner, and porch-controllers.

 ### Environment Variable